Aadesh-1404/nuclei-segmentation-classification/README.md

 ## Experiment 1(b):-

-To experiment the Mask-RCNN model with different loss functions ```[Matterport Mask-RCNN](https://github.com/matterport/Mask_RCNN/blob/master/mrcnn/model.py)``` was used.
+To experiment the Mask-RCNN model with different loss functions [Matterport Mask-RCNN](https://github.com/matterport/Mask_RCNN/blob/master/mrcnn/model.py) was used.
 Loss funtions like **Binary Cross-Entropy loss , Focal loss & Binary + Dice loss** were tried out.

 First, Read the xml annotations and created masks of individual nuclei and saved it as .png format using the [code](https://drive.google.com/file/d/1wprt3MR8XwrF4xZO5KbUUhW9ZA2gF7FJ/view?usp=sharing).
 Then, created Non-Overlapping patches of images & masks of size 500x500 from original size of 1000x1000.
 Also, used additional 2018 Data Science Bowl dataset to increase the length of training dataset.
+I trained the Mask-RCNN model from scratch and got the results.

 The folder ```MoNuSeg- Exp1(b)``` contains all the files for this experiment.
 The ```mrcnn_matterport.py``` file contains the main parts of the code, which when run trains the model or detects the nuclei using the commands used in ```MRCNN_Matterport_train.ipynb```.
 Two Jupyter notebooks are provided as well:```MRCNN_Data_Visualisation.ipynb``` and ```MRCNN_Inference.ipynb``` explores the dataset, run stats on it, and goes through the detection process step by step.